HMJiangGatech/sam/README.md

 For Windows and Linux users, newest version of GCC has fully support of OpenMP.

 But for MAC OS users, things are a little tricky since the default llvm on MAC OS does not support OpenMP.
 But the solution is easy.
-You can simply installs llvm with full OpenMP support and tells R to use this version of llvm.
+You can simply install llvm with full OpenMP support and tells R to use this version of llvm.

 ```
 brew install llvm